 - Faculty, staff, and students will participate in projects designed to address social inequities.

 - Students will demonstrate knowledge of both national and international social justice issues.

-- Faculty, students, and staff will serve as advocates for justice in their personal
+- Faculty, students, and staff will serve as advocates for justice in their personal and professional lives.

 Looking for the print editions?
 All versions are available, in PDF, ePub and Kindle formats.